kayoxu/flutter_baidu_mapapi/example/README.md

-# flutter_bmfbase_example
+# flutter_bmfsearch_example

-Demonstrates how to use the flutter_bmfbase plugin.
+Demonstrates how to use the flutter_bmfsearch plugin.

 ## Getting Started